AnnaPicha/PEANUT/README.md

 ```

-Note: The potential energy will be used to compute forces that act on each atom (F = -Nabla U).
+Note: The potential energy will be used to compute forces that act on each atom (F = -\Nabla U).
 In case forces will be used during the training, the energy gradients can also provide an auxiliary supervision signal.

 ---